GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 = 3.
 Theoretical background

-The current landscape of health data has seen a significant transformation due to the prliferation of wearable devices.
+The current landscape of health data has seen a significant transformation due to the proliferation of wearable devices.
 Devices such as smartwatches, smart rings and fitness trackers have advanced rapidly in recent years, now offering high-quality, clinically certified data collection capabilities @impact-wearable-technologies.
 This longitudinal and increasingly accurate health monitoring opens up new possibilities in health research, disease detection and personalized treatment strategies @wearable-devices-healthcare.
-The global wearable device market continues to grow at a substantial rate, with an estimated compound annual growth rate of 14.6% between 2023 and 2030 [@wearable-sales-statistics].
-Leading industry actors include Alphabet Inc./Google, Apple Inc., Garmin Ltd., and Samsung Electronics Co., Ltd. [@wearable-sales-statistics].
+The global wearable device market continues to grow at a substantial rate, with an estimated compound annual growth rate of 14.6% between 2023 and 2030 @wearable-sales-statistics.
+Leading industry actors include Alphabet Inc./Google, Apple Inc., Garmin Ltd., and Samsung Electronics Co., Ltd. @wearable-sales-statistics.

 While the growth of wearable technologies presents valuable opportunities, it also introduces significant technical and interoperability challenges.
 Each provider typically offers its own platforms for accessing and modifying health data, with unique APIs, data models and permission systems.
 This fragmentation complicates efforts to aggregate data from multiple providers.
-For instance, Apple's HealthKit provides a generalized abstraction for measurements via types such as HKQuantityType @apple-healthkit-hkquantitytype, representing quantities like step conts.
+For instance, Apple's HealthKit provides a generalized abstraction for measurements via types such as HKQuantityType @apple-healthkit-hkquantitytype, representing quantities like step counts.
 In contrast, Google Health structures similar metrics as domain-specific records such as StepRecord @google-health-step-record, including associated metadata like start and end times.
 These inconsistensies in data modeling extend beyond simple metrics such as step counts to more complex physiological measurements such as heart rate variability, sleep stages and stress levels.
 The absence of standardized approaches for normalizing and integrating such heterogenous health data represents a significant obstacle for developers and researchers building cross platform applications, particulary for those leveraging machine learning techniques.

 == Existing frameworks for collecting health data